hs750/fire-blanket/site/user-manual.md

 The user can repair the failed components.

 ### Add Components
-the user can at anytime add a new component to the game and use it in anyway desired.
+The user can at anytime add a new component to the game and use it in anyway desired.

 ### Connect Components
-The gamer can connect two components that he is using.
+The gamer can connect two components that he is using currently in the game.

 <a name="um-5"/>
 ## 5. Game commands